Stonewall Jackson: Slavery

 Jackson owned six slaves in the late 1850s.
-Three (Hetty, Cyrus, and George, a mother and two teenage sons) were received as part of the dowry at his marriage to Mary Anna Jackson.
-Another slave, Albert, requested that Jackson purchase him and allow him to work for his freedom; he was employed as a waiter in one of the Lexington hotels and Jackson rented him to VMI.
-Amy also requested that Jackson purchase her from a public slave auction and she served the family as a cook and housekeeper.
-The sixth, Emma, was a four-year-old orphan with a learning disability, accepted by Jackson from an aged widow and presented to his second wife, Mary Anna, as a welcome-home gift.
+Three (Harriet, nicknamed "Hetty", and her teenage sons Cyrus and George) were received as part of the dowry at his marriage to Mary Anna Jackson.
+Another slave, Albert, requested that Jackson purchase him and allow him to work for his freedom; he was employed as a waiter in one of the Lexington hotels and Jackson rented him to VMI between 1858 and 1860.
+He had likely bought his freedom by 1863.
+Amy also requested that Jackson purchase her from a public slave auction and she served the family as a cook and housekeeper, before dying in the fall of 1861.
+The sixth, Emma, was a four-year-old orphan with a learning disability, accepted by Jackson from an aged widow and presented to Anna as a welcome-home gift.
 After Jackson was shot at Chancellorsville, a slave "Jim Lewis, had stayed with Jackson in the small house as he lay dying".
-Mary Anna Jackson, in her 1895 memoir, said, "our servants ... without the firm guidance and restraint of their master, the excitement of the times proved so demoralizing to them that he deemed it best for me to provide them with good homes among the permanent residents".
-James Robertson wrote about Jackson's view on slavery:
+Jackson and Anna likely sold two of these slaves in 1857 to pay for a larger house after their wedding.
+In her 1895 memoir, Anna described Jackson as a master providing "firm guidance and restraint", who would "punish for first offenses" and "make such an impression that the offense would not be repeated".
+Jackson left few indications of his private views on slavery, but he largely accepted it as a divinely sanctioned institution, and his actions were typical for white slaveowners of his era.

+After the outbreak of the Civil War, most white men in Lexington joined the Confederate army, leaving women to manage slave-holding households.
+This led to greatly increased resistance to enslavement in much of the South, and Anna found the household difficult to control; upon Stonewall's advice, she sold or hired out all of the slaves except Hetty before moving back to Lincoln County, North Carolina.
+Harriet, George, Cyrus, and Emma eventually settled nearby, with Harriet (later Harriet Graham Jackson) living until 1911 and George (later George Washington Jackson Sr.) dying in 1920.
+Their descendants continue to reside in Lincoln County.

+In the Maryland campaign of 1862, Jackson's command captured over 1200 contrabands, or escaped slaves, in Harpers Ferry, forcibly returning them to slaveowners or impressing them as laborers for the Army of Northern Virginia.
+Southern newspapers reported this as a common practice in Confederate military operations.